 Hostage UK provides support, care and professional services to families to help get them through what is a frightening and lonely experience.
 No family should have to go through this alone.

 We provide each family with a member of our team as their go to person.
 They become their navigator, helping them to make sense of what is happening and what they are told.

-They can answer questions about how the government works, why they are being asked for a DNA sample in the early days of a kidnapping, how to organise their information and notes, and give them tips about how to cope with everything from managing the case to dealing with the impacts of sleep deprivation and anxiety.
+They can answer questions about how the government works, why they are being asked for a DNA sample in the early days of a kidnapping, how to organise their information and notes, and give them tips about how to cope with everything from managing the day-to-day practical issues associated with the kidnap to dealing with the impacts of sleep deprivation and anxiety.

-Hostage UK is by their side every step of the way, and for as long as it takes.
+Hostage UK is by their side every step of the way, and for as long as they need.

 If the partner of a hostage is struggling to access bank accounts, investments or other assets in their joint name they might need a lawyer to advise or help them to secure a Power of Attorney.
-We are able to offer them a lawyer to assist, providing the necessary professional skills and removing the stress and anxiety that such matters can create.
+We are able to offer them assistance, providing the necessary professional skills and contacts and reducing the stress and anxiety that such matters can create.

-When a hostage returns home they may need medical treatments, a psychological assessment, and ongoing care and treatment.
+When a hostage returns home they may need medical treatment, a mental health assessment, and ongoing care and treatment.
 We are able to ensure hostages get the specialist health care they need.

 Hostage UK support is delivered entirely free of charge.
 We are independent of outside interests.
 And we are a confidential service.